NEW RELEASE - SOUNDSHAPER 6.2

 - Panorama, Tangent and Transit: now available with sound-out (natively, mixfile out).

 - Cell-Patches (beta): run a patch within one cell.
-(Test version for previously registered users only.)
+(Test version)

 - Patches panel: new Patches drop-down list for easy launching of favourite patches (similar to the Pool and Process lists).